-Suppliers may only select from the approved list provided on the Auburn University RFID Lab's Website from the appropriate Spec.
-Any inlay manufacturer not listed on the appropriate Spec cannot produce inlays for packaging being shipped to Dillard's.

-The latest version of the ARC approved RFID inlay manufacturer and contact information is available at https://rfidlab.org/inlaycontacts/
+- Vendors may only select from the approved list provided on the Auburn University RFID Lab's Website from the appropriate Spec for the item/category. - Any inlay manufacturer not listed on the appropriate Spec cannot produce inlays for packaging being shipped to Lowe's Home Improvement. - Even if using an approved inlay provider, you must still submit the final production samples to the Auburn University RFID Lab for ALEC approval. - The latest version of the ARC-approved RFID inlay manufacturer and contact information is available at https://rfidlab.org/inlaycontacts/.